 Investigation of the relationship between sample size and intra-subject plantar pressure variance first required quantitative pressure metrics, and subsequently an analysis of how each metric varies according to the number of steps included in the analysis.
 Broadly speaking, there are two branches of analyses available to quantify plantar pressure characteristics; simple metrics, where a small number of global (e.g., the maximum and mean pressure from each steps) or regional metrics (e.g., the pressure from the most central pixel in the 'heel' region, the average pressure from pixels in the 'hallux' region); and, pixel-level, vector analyses (e.g., pSPM; Pataky & Goulermas, 2008; Pataky et al., 2008) that attempt to quantify pressure characteristics from the whole plantar surface of the foot without spatial data reduction.
 Here we attempted to investigate the sensitivity of both these types of approaches to intra-subject sample size (Fig. 1).
+For simple, singular pressure metrics we carried out two intra-subject sample size analyses based on (1) the mean

+Figure 1 Overview of the plantar pressure metrics used in the intra-subject (number of steps) subsampling analysis.
+We investigated the sensitivity of three different metric types to the number of steps analysed within each subject.
+These were (A) the simple 'whole-foot' mean (mMEANP) and maximum pressure (mMAXP), and (B) the absolute values of pixels representing the approximate centroid of the heel, midfoot, lateral and medial forefoot (MT5 and MT1 above) and the hallux.
+(C) To examine how the number of steps analysed within a subject may influence the foot as a whole (i.e., the sum of variability across all pixels in each record), and therefore sample size implications for pixel-level vector analyses of pressure, we calculated the global mean square error (MSE) of all pixels in each pressure record following Mc-Chymont et al. (2016).

-For simple, singular pressure metrics we carried out two intra-subject sample size analyses based on (1) the mean and maximum pressure in each peak plantar pressure within each subject at each speed (Fig. 1A), and (2) the pressure of a single pixel that approximates the centre of 5 locations found commonly in regional analyses ('heel', 'midfoot', 'distal head of the first metatarsal' [MT1], 'distal head of the fifth metatarsal' [MT5], and 'hallux') (Fig. 1B).
-To examine how the number of steps analysed within a subject may influence whole-foot pressure characteristics, and therefore sample size implications for pixel-level vector analyses of pressure (e.g. Pataky & Goulermas, 2008; Pataky et al., 2008; Bates et al., 2013a, b), we calculated the global mean square error (MSE) of all pixels in each pressure record following McClymont et al., (2016) (Fig. 1C).
-Specifically, the MSE was calculated over every nonzero pixel in each pressure record within the overall total sample from all five speeds according to equation (1):
+and maximum pressure in each peak plantar pressure within each subject at each speed (Fig. 1A), and (2) the pressure of a single pixel that approximates the centre of 5 locations found commonly in regional analyses ('heel', 'midfoot', 'distal head of the first metatarsal' [MT1], 'distal head of the fifth metatarsal' [MT5], and 'hallux') (Fig. 1B).
+To examine how the number of steps analysed within a subject may influence whole-foot pressure characteristics, and therefore sample size implications for pixel-level vector analyses of pressure (e.g., Pataky & Goulermas, 2008; Pataky et al., 2008; Bates et al., 2013a; Bates et al., 2013b), we calculated the global mean square error (MSE) of all pixels in each pressure record following McClymont et al. (2016) (Fig. 1C).
+Specifically, the MSE was calculated over every non-zero pixel in each pressure record within the overall total sample from all five speeds according to Eq.
+(1):

-MSE = $$\frac{1}{N} \sum{k}^{N} (I{0k-} I{1k})^2$$
+$$MSE = \frac{1}{N} \sum{k}^{N} (I{0k} - I{1k})^2$$ (1)

-where N is the total number of non-zero pixels in the mean image; $I_0$ is the mean of the subject's overall sample and $I_1$ is an individual pressure record.
+where N is the total number of non-zero pixels in the mean image; I_0 is the mean of the subject's overall sample and I_1 is an individual pressure record.
 The MSE of each pixel was then summed to produce a total MSE value for each individual pressure record about the subject's overall mean pressure record (Fig. 1C).